Understanding Churn in the Digital Age

 Real-World Application: SaaS Churn Reduction

 Consider a SaaS company offering project management solutions.
 They employed cohort analysis to identify that users onboarded via a specific campaign exhibited higher churn rates.
-By investigating the onboarding process, they identified a lack of engagement with their demo videos.
-The company then enhanced its onboarding content, resulting in improved client retention.
+By investigating the onboarding process, they identified a lack of engagement with their demo videos — users were skipping the walkthrough and jumping straight into the product, only to abandon it when they encountered friction.
+The company then enhanced its onboarding content, introduced contextual tooltips, and offered a live onboarding call for new users in that acquisition channel.
+The result was a measurable improvement in 30-day retention for subsequent cohorts from the same source.

 Strategies to Address Hidden Churn Patterns